Beyond “medication management”

 -

 Yes!
-I can be your therapist.
+Based on availability, I can be your therapist.
 When we use both medical interventions and psychotherapy, this is called “combined treatment.”

 People looking to streamline their mental health care often enjoy the benefits of having the person they meet with often for therapy also be able to prescribe their medications or make recommendations about other biological interventions that would be outside the scope of a mental health therapist’s practice.